FelixBer/FindFunc/README.md

 * "mem*" -> function must reference a location starting with "mem" (memset, memcpy, memcmp) at least once

-Note: Name matching is very fast and ideal to cut down candiates quickly!
+Note: Name matching is very fast and ideal to cut down candidates quickly!

 ### Function Size